 - Many of them will be reaching out to you because they just scaled their organization and wanted a SaaS solution that can meet their team size or they want to get more support because of the upcoming product launch.

-- Using consultative selling ascertain and advice which of your features are apt for them today and which one will help them in the future.
+- Using consultative selling ascertain and advise which of your features are apt for them today and which one will help them in the future.

 - You can do this only when you truly understand how their business process works.